LemuFenske/LemuFenske/README.md

 </p>

 ### About me
 Recently, I have been working on a group project involving an online computer parts store.
 During this project, I learned new technologies and an agile work methodology that I truly enjoyed.
 I am excited to have my first opportunity in the tech world and continue learning many more things.
+If you'd like to take a look at the project, you can find it [here](https://electro-shop-client-asekdr112-daniellatta.vercel.app).